ANNOUNCEMENT 31 Dec 2013In December 2013, the government of Saudi Arabia announced a change in private-sector financial support.

 Historical Review of the SIDF

 In 2014, the Saudi Industrial Development Fund published its Annual Report for the year 2013.
-The report mentions a 84 million SAR (ca. 22.4 million USD) loan for the expansion of a ceramic sanitary ware plant in Riyadh.
+The report mentions a 300 million SAR (ca. 80 million USD) loan for the construction of a beverage can plant in Jeddah.
+The factory shall produce carbonated beverage cans and glass/polyethylene terephtalate bottles meant for juices, alcohol-free barley water and carbonated beverages' concentrates.

 As no inception date was provided for this state aid, the most conservative date, i.e. 31 December 2013, is assumed.